The Sundance Nature Stewardship Committee

 Your involvement is crucial—by joining our efforts today, you become part of a vital movement that ensures these delicate ecosystems can come back to life.

-Sundance Nature Sustainability Committee and the Powerline Burial Project
+Sundance Nature Sustainability Committee and Sundance Fire Resiliency Initiatives, Tree Removal, and Rocky Mountain Power’s Powerline Burial Project

-As multiple programs to reduce wildfire risk and bury power lines begin, it is important to take steps to prevent noxious weed invasion and spread.
-While they may appear harmless, noxious weeds outcompete native plants causing losses in plant diversity, wildlife and pollinator habitat, and soil health, as well as increasing erosion and wildfire risk.
+As multiple programs to reduce wildfire risk begin, it is important to take steps to prevent noxious weed invasion and spread.
+These programs are crucial to protect our canyon, and SNA is here to make sure that the land disturbed will be regenerated with native seeds.
+While they may appear harmless, noxious weeds outcompete native plants, causing losses in plant diversity, wildlife and pollinator habitat, and soil health, as well as increasing erosion and wildfire risk.
 Sundance Nature Alliance is working closely with partners to limit accidental weed seed spread.
 This includes:

-• Conducting further weed mapping and treatment in areas not previously assessed for weeds but that are within proposed fire mitigation and powerline work areas.
+Continue weed mapping and treatment in areas not previously assessed for weeds but that are within proposed tree removal and powerline work areas.

-• Coordinating with crews to implement noxious weed treatment prior to the start of each phase of these projects to reduce potential for weeds spread.
+Coordinating with crews to implement noxious weed treatment prior to the start of each phase of these projects to reduce the potential for weeds spread.

-• Working with Rocky Mountain Power to develop best management practices for their contractors to reduce weed spread during work.
+Working with Rocky Mountain Power and State of Utah Crews to develop best management practices for their contractors to reduce weed spread during work.
 This may include requiring all equipment, including vehicles, to be washed prior to entering the work zone and prior to moving to new areas.

-• Providing an appropriate native bunchgrass seed mix for contractors to apply once work is complete to increase establishment of a native plant community.
+Provide an appropriate native bunchgrass seed mix for contractors to apply once work is complete to increase the establishment of a native plant community.